liminghao0914/UXAgent/README.md

     username: [username]@[condition]

 Before the session, wizard has to select a participant by chat list (on the left side).
 Otherwise, you will not receive any message from the participant.

+### For participant
+- Just use it normally.
+The video player may not be at your expectations, since we only keep the basic functions to control the variables for modeling the impact of conversation.